Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 - Technology lifecycle policy
 - Enterprise-wide exceptions

-These decisions create long-term consequences across the organization.

-They should not be made independently by whichever team happens to act first.
+Such decisions should not be made independently by whichever team happens to act first.

-Final authority may sit with Enterprise Architecture, technology leadership, management, an investment forum, or another explicitly authorized body.
+Depending on the operating model, final authority may sit with Enterprise Architecture, technology leadership, management, an investment forum, or another explicitly authorized body.

 ### Security and Risk Decisions